uribo/learnR/basic-objects/data-frame.md

  $ Major : chr  "Finance" "Statistics" "Computer Science"
 ```

-If we really want factor object to play its role, we can explicitly call `factor` function at specific columns.
+If we really want factor object to play its role, we can explicitly call `factor` function at specific columns, just like what we do for `Gender` column above.

 ## Useful functions for data frame

 There are many useful functions for data frame.
-Here we only introduce the a few most commonly used ones.
+Here we only introduce a few but the most commonly used ones.

-### Summarizing a data frame

 `summary` function works with a data frame by generating a table that shows the summary statistics of each column.